OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 Messages can be received by the client by creating listeners for specific messages.
-The following one listens for the "addedYou" message and subsequently stores the ID of the Player in the LocalStorage.
-From there, it can be accessed at any time when required, for example in the process of submitting an answer.
+The following one listens to the "addedYou" message and stores the Player's ID in LocalStorage.
+From there, it can be accessed whenever it is required, for example, when submitting an answer.
 #code-snippet(caption: "Message listener")[
 ```ts
 connection.current.on("addedYou", (id: string) => {